platformatic/platformatic/docs/reference/db/configuration.md

   or an array of objects composed as follows,
   - `path` (`string`): Relative path to plugin's entry point.
   - `options` (`object`): Optional plugin options.
+  - `encapsulate` (`boolean`): if the path is a folder, it instruct Platformatic to not encapsulate those plugins.
+  - `maxDepth` (`integer`): if the path is a folder, it limits the depth to load the content from.
 - **`typescript`** (`boolean`): enable typescript compilation.
 A `tsconfig.json` file is required in the same folder.
 - **`hotReload`** (`boolean`, default: `true`) if `true` or not specified, the plugin is loaded using [`fastify-sandbox`](https://github.com/mcollina/fastify-sandbox), otherwise is loaded directly using `require`/`import` and the hot reload is not enabled